arkinjo/RDFPortal-MCP/resources/MIE_prompt.md

 ## 1. Discovery Phase
 - Use `get_sparql_endpoints` to identify available endpoints
 - Use `get_graph_list` to find relevant named graphs
+- Attempt `get_shex` to retrieve existing shape expressions
+- Attempt `get_MIE_file` to retrieve existing MIE files
 - Run exploratory SPARQL queries to understand the data structure
-- Attempt `get_shex` to retrieve existing shape expressions

 ## 2. Schema Analysis
 - Query for all RDF classes and their labels